Star: Observation history

 The first direct measurement of the distance to a star (61 Cygni at 11.4 light-years) was made in 1838 by Friedrich Bessel using the parallax technique.
 Parallax measurements demonstrated the vast separation of the stars in the heavens.
 Observation of double stars gained increasing importance during the 19th century.
 In 1834, Friedrich Bessel observed changes in the proper motion of the star Sirius and inferred a hidden companion.
 Edward Pickering discovered the first spectroscopic binary in 1899 when he observed the periodic splitting of the spectral lines of the star Mizar in a 104-day period.
 Detailed observations of many binary star systems were collected by astronomers such as Friedrich Georg Wilhelm von Struve and S. W. Burnham, allowing the masses of stars to be determined from computation of orbital elements.
 The first solution to the problem of deriving an orbit of binary stars from telescope observations was made by Felix Savary in 1827.

 The twentieth century saw increasingly rapid advances in the scientific study of stars.
 The photograph became a valuable astronomical tool.
 Karl Schwarzschild discovered that the color of a star and, hence, its temperature, could be determined by comparing the visual magnitude against the photographic magnitude.
 The development of the photoelectric photometer allowed precise measurements of magnitude at multiple wavelength intervals.
 In 1921 Albert A. Michelson made the first measurements of a stellar diameter using an interferometer on the Hooker telescope at Mount Wilson Observatory.

 Important theoretical work on the physical structure of stars occurred during the first decades of the twentieth century.
 In 1913, the Hertzsprung-Russell diagram was developed, propelling the astrophysical study of stars.
 Successful models were developed to explain the interiors of stars and stellar evolution.
 Cecilia Payne-Gaposchkin first proposed that stars were made primarily of hydrogen and helium in her 1925 PhD thesis.
 The spectra of stars were further understood through advances in quantum physics.
 This allowed the chemical composition of the stellar atmosphere to be determined.

-With the exception of rare events such as supernovae and supernova imposters, individual stars have primarily been observed in the Local Group, and especially in the visible part of the Milky Way (as demonstrated by the detailed star catalogues available for the Milky Way galaxy) and its satellites.
+With the exception of rare events such as supernovae and supernova impostors, individual stars have primarily been observed in the Local Group, and especially in the visible part of the Milky Way (as demonstrated by the detailed star catalogues available for the Milky Way galaxy) and its satellites.
 Individual stars such as Cepheid variables have been observed in the M87 and M100 galaxies of the Virgo Cluster, as well as luminous stars in some other relatively nearby galaxies.
 With the aid of gravitational lensing, a single star (named Icarus) has been observed at 9 billion light-years away.